 What’s funny is that while James was looking me up and researching Profitable Project Plan, I was researching his product Content Snare and looking him up!
 I was already planning on reaching out to James, but he beat me to it.

-Thankfully when we connected, we were able to block out a large chunk of time and get both the podcast interview done and all my Content Snare questions answered at the same time.
-You know those conversations where everything just clicks and it’s easy?
+Thankfully when we connected, we were able to block out a large chunk of time to get the podcast interview done and answer all my Content Snare questions at the same time.
+And, you know those conversations where everything just clicks and it’s easy?
 That’s how my conversation was with James — if we both weren’t so busy, I think we could have talked all day.

 But enough about that.
 Let’s dive into Content Snare…